15251/q/README.md

 - Change OAuth credentials to accept only the https link and then publish the project to get better OAuth Not sure if this worked, but I indeed got less login failures.

+`s22data.sql` contains all data from the s22 semester for archive and recovery if needed.

 # 15-122 Office Hours Queue